NATO’s role in energy security

 Enhancing energy efficiency in the military focuses on reducing the energy consumption of military vehicles and camps, as well as on minimising the environmental footprint of military activities.
 Work in this area concentrates on bringing together experts to examine existing national endeavours, exchanging best practices, and proposing multinational projects.
 It also includes studying the behavioural aspects of saving energy in exercises and operations, as well as developing common energy-efficiency standards and procedures.

-A significant step forward in this area is the adoption of NATO’s “Green Defence” framework in February 2014.
+A significant step forward in this area was the adoption of NATO’s “Green Defence” framework in February 2014.
 It seeks to make NATO more operationally effective through changes in the use of energy, while saving resources and enhancing environmental sustainability.
-Finally, NATO is also instrumental in showcasing energy-efficient solutions in military exercises and exhibitions..
+Finally, NATO is also instrumental in showcasing energy-efficient solutions in military exercises and exhibitions.

 At the Bucharest Summit in 2008, Allies noted a report on “NATO’s Role in Energy Security”, which identified guiding principles and outlined options and recommendations for further activities.
 These were reiterated at subsequent summits, while at the same time giving NATO's role clearer focus and direction.